Ciubix8513/lunar-engine/README.md

-# renderer
+# lunar-engine
-A realtime renderer writen in Rust using wgpu, plus all supporting infrastructure, including a math library, and model and image loading
+A game engine written in Rust using wgpu, includes a math library, a renderer, an ECS(like) and various file format asset loading

 My current streaming project, all code is writen live on my [twitch streams](https://twitch.tv/ciubix8513), VODs are available on my [youtube channel](https://youtube.com/@ciubix8513)